opnfv/fuel/docs/configguide/installerconfig.rst

 Retrieving the ISO image
 ^^^^^^^^^^^^^^^^^^^^^^^^
-First of all, the Fuel deployment ISO image needs to be retrieved, the .iso image of the Brahmaputra release of OPNFV when using Fuel as a deployment tool can be found at: <TODO>
+First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Brahmaputra release can be found at *Reference: 2*

 Alternatively, you may build the .iso from source by cloning the opnfv/fuel git repository.
-Detailed instructions on how to build a Fuel OPNFV .iso can be found here: <TODO>
+Detailed instructions on how to build a Fuel OPNFV .iso can be found in *Reference: 14* at section *"Fuel associated references"* below.

 Hardware requirements
 ---------------------